-On the other hand, a Facebook Group can be members only (don’t need too friendly), allows business advertising and discussions, and your group can be opened, closed, or secret, which is what you essentially want.
+Facebook Group can be members only (don’t need too friendly), allowing business advertising and discussions, and your Facebook group can be opened, closed, or secret, which is what you essentially want.

 Ideally, this group is meant to casts a wide net over specific subject matters with a few of your well-respected peers as well as give you the opportunity to network.

 It more or less keeps the conversations focused, and it is a great way to build stronger relationships with customers while allowing you to collect honest feedback on what their customers might like.